 Barrett Taylor earned his PhD from the Institute of Higher Education at the University of Georgia.
 He teaches a number of courses at UNT, including "General Administration of Higher Education" (EDHI 6710) and "Higher Education Finance" (EDHI 6760).
 His research emphasizes the ways in which colleges and universities interact with their environments.

-Sue Young finished a bachelor’s degree at TCU while working for the School of Business and, after graduation, as a TCU Development Officer.
-She started at UNT in 1998 for the North Texas Community College Consortium, which led to her current position with the Bill J. Priest Center for Community College Education.
+Sue Young finished a bachelor’s degree at TCU while working full time for the Neeley School of Business, and after graduation as a TCU Development Officer.
+She started working at UNT in 1998 for the North Texas Community College Consortium, which led to her current position with the Bill J. Priest Center for Community College Education.
+Sue supports the Center by providing event logistics for the Don A. Buchholz Lectures, and the Higher Education Law Conference.

-Sue supports the Center by providing event logistics for the Don A. Buchholz Lectures, the Community College Issues Lectures, and for the annual conference of the Council for the Study of Community Colleges, which is a national organization that resides at UNT.
-The CSCC Conference is the largest conference held within the UNT College of Education.

-Sue endowed the Gay, Lesbian, Bisexual, Transgender, and Ally Scholarship here at UNT, and was among the core group that started the UNT Ally Program, which later led to the UNT Pride Alliance.
-She has served as a Staff Council Officer, has won multiple university diversity awards, the UNT Staff Excellence Award, and is a member of the UNT President’s Council.
+Sue endowed the Gay, Lesbian, Bisexual, Transgender, and Ally Scholarship here at UNT, and was among the core group that started the UNT Ally Program, which later paved the way for the UNT Pride Alliance, a gender & sexuality resource center and a safe space for all.
+Sue has served as a UNT Staff Senate Executive Officer, has won multiple university diversity & volunteer awards, the UNT Staff Excellence Award, and is a member of the UNT President’s Council.